BCDevOps/opendev-template/README.md

 ## Technology Stack Used

-## Third-Party Products/Libraries used and the the License they are covert by
+## Third-Party Products/Libraries used and the licenses they are covered by

 ## Project Status

-## Documnentation
+## Documentation

 GitHub Pages (https://guides.github.com/features/pages/) are a neat way to document you application/project.